microsoft/Oryx/images/runtime/node/README.md

 # Generate images from template

-Since our node images are identical except for the base image, which determines the node version, all our node images are generated from a template file, `./Dockerfile.template`, which contains the placefolder for the base image name.
+Since our node images are identical except for the base image, which determines the node version, all our node images are generated from a template file, `./Dockerfile.template`, which contains the placeholder for the base image name.
 File `./nodeVersions.txt` has a list of the supported node versions as their tags for the official node images.

 To generate the dockerfiles for all the images, run `./generateDockerfiles.sh`.